philc/book-notes/slack - tom demarco.md

   * You can keep a whole work force busy (fully utilized) if you allow work to buffer at each point in the network (on each person's desk, or on each team's backlog).
 This has the downside of reducing the velocity of tasks through the system.
-  * Most equate control in their career as their main opportunity for growth
+  * Most employees equate control in their career as their main opportunity for growth
     * "You have to give her some leeway, some opportunity to choose her own directions and make her own mistakes.
 Mistakes are important here.
 If she has control over her choices only to the extent that she makes the same ones that you would have made for her, she has no control at all."
     * This can be called "control slack" -- enough slack in the system to absorb suboptimal choices, which provides the benefit of employee control.
+  * "Slack is the way you invest in change.
+Slack represents operational capacity sacrificed in the interests of long-term health."
+  * On too much process:
+    * "As defense against failure, standard process is a kind of armor.
+The more worried you are about failure, the heavier the armor you put on.
+But armor always has a side effect of reduced mobility.
+The overarmored organization has lost the ability to move and move quickly."
+  * The first requirement of vision is to know who we are.
+Someone who can say "product X might be nice, but it *just isn't us*."
 * Prelude
   * The efficiency-flexibility quandary: the more efficient you get, the harder it is to change.
   * Resources availability implies some inefficiency.